leannedo/the-great-bucket-list/README.md

 # 1. Overview

-##### What is this project for?
+##### What is this?
-StepOut develops this Todo App as an add-on gift for their users when they download the main Step Out application.
-It can be used for versatile purposes from scribbling notes on the go or jotting down next challenges to overcome on their fitness journey.
-With clean UI and friendly but exquisite UX, organizing tasks and checking them out when finished will be like a freeze.
+A friendly and fun-to-use application which can be used for versatile purposes from scribbling notes on the go or jotting down next challenges to overcome on your journey.
+With clean UI and exquisite UX, organizing tasks and checking them out when finished will be like a freeze.

-##### Overview of functionalities and user flows
-This Todo App is designed with friendly UI/UX in mind, so functionalities such as adding or deleting a to-do item and mark it as completed remain similar to other on-the-market applications, yet users are surprised with the ability to add a category to each of their tasks and distinguish them by color.
-Moreover, they can filter the to-do list and have a good overview of their progress.

 Give it a try here: https://thegreatbucketlist.herokuapp.com/